Aravind142857/aws-ecommerce/src/app/next-features.md

     3. Filtering products by product ID
     4. Filtering products by keywords through search
     5. Creating a product
+    6. Creating a user
+    7. Obtaining a user by user ID
 4. Classes
     1. Product - Represents a product.
-Contains toJSON and fromJSON methods
+    2. User - Represents a user.
 5. A Product page for each product using product id
 6. Database: DynamoDB
 7. User Authentication: AWS Cognito
+8. Profile page with address using user id

 ## Next:
 1. Pagination and more products (n=20 products a page, general query returns items-a-page and num-pages)
-2. Profile page
-3. Shopping cart and adding to cart
+2. Shopping cart and adding to cart
-4. Checkout (using Stripe)
+3. Checkout (using Stripe)
-5. More filters
+4. More filters
-6. Sorting
+5. Sorting
-7. Personal Recommendations
+6. Personal Recommendations
-8. Allow mini-view of entire product page on listing page
+7. Allow mini-view of entire product page on listing page
-9. Themes
+8. Themes
-10. BUG FIX: Tag and search
+9. BUG FIX: Tag and search
-11. BUG FIX: Add lowercase name, desc to Product to enable case-insensitive search.
+10. BUG FIX: Add lowercase name, desc to Product to enable case-insensitive search.
 Change searchTerm to lowercase
-12. API for login, signup
+11. API for login, signup

 ## Tech stack:
 1. NextJS